”Love addicts live in a chaotic world of desperate need and emotional despair.”

-Limerance is a temporary sensation that paves the way for a longer term relationship by serving as the glue that keeps people interested in one another long enough to potentially form a deeper and more meaningful (albeit less neurochemically intense) desire for intimacy.
+Limerance is a temporary sensation that paves the way for a long term relationship by serving as the glue that keeps people interested in one another long enough to potentially form a deeper and more meaningful (albeit less neurochemically intense) desire for intimacy.

-”Love addicts, rather than sticking with someone and allowing longer-term emotional bonds to form, attempt to perpetually extend the neurochemical excitement of early romance.
+”Love addicts, rather than sticking with someone and allowing longer-term emotional bonds to form, attempt to extend the neurochemical excitement of early romance perpetually.
 In essence, their “drug” is the rush they feel whenever they meet someone new who might be “the one.”
 And they use this drug to get high in the same ways and for the same reasons that alcoholics drink and drug addicts take drugs – to escape from stress and other forms of emotional or sometimes even physical discomfort.” – Robert Weiss

 - An ongoing (six months or more) preoccupation to the point of obsession with romantic fantasies and new relationships